dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 ### &#9313; [An Unconscious Metatype In The Reward System's Framework](#an-unconscious-metatype-in-the-reward-systems-framework)

-Some miracle compels the early and prevalent formation of a metatype in your psyche's reward systems that pushes you towards self-awareness and self-improvement for some higher goal, wherefore the true extent of which you must remain somewhat unconscious.
-If you can define the extent your goals in totality, then they are not great enough to compel you onwards along the Hero's journey.
+Some miracle compels the early and prevalent formation of a metatype in your psyche's reward system(s) that pushes you towards self-awareness and self-improvement for some higher goal, wherefore the true extent of which you must remain somewhat unconscious.
+If you can define the extent of your goals in totality, then they are not great enough to compel you onwards along the Hero's journey.
 It must be something seemingly insurmountable that you will master because you must overcome it, not because you understand it or are capable of deconstructing it.
 This is the true path to awakening and
 self-actualization: it is indeed *not* medication, IMO, though that may help some to numb their pain.
 Yet, isn't there a purpose to pain?
 It's a signal like no other, and it's there for a reason.

+What compels people towards rending the insuperable into some short list of a dozen feats, despite all the doubts, the pains and your ensuing fears?
+It's some miraculously twisted rewards systems whose shape and configuration are the result of slow and steady precipitation of life experience.
+This is not unlike the stalagtites and stalagmites of caves, whose shapes can change but are all but set, diffeomorphically, once they start forming.
+Freudian ideas are all about the shape of the psyche's earliest kernel: how initial experience, especially before the conscious mind can adequately recognize or model behaviors, sets in motion developmental dynamics that have a greater effect on *change* the mind than most life developments could ever have.
+Freud's ideas were about building a dictionary-like taxonomy of nascent psychological developmental progressions that would allow the therapist to *classify* the patient's current perspectives and developmental potential in terms of the past.

+>  The best way to conceptualize the difference between Freud's ideas
+>  and Jung's: Freud was obsessed with beginnings, Jung wanted to
+>  understand the commonalities between the ends of things, where I
+>  mean ends as in both the perceived aims of things and
+>  finality.
+Freud was chess-openings, where Jung was endgame.
+Both
+>  wanted to classify each into a taxonomy of
+>  meta/typologies.[^freud-was-a-showboater]

 <a name="whatever-it-is-your-psyches-configuration-hides-a-miracle" />